MicrosoftDocs/azure-devops-docs/docs/boards/configure-customize.md

 Talk with your team to determine how they want to manage bugs.
 Then [change your team settings](../organizations/settings/show-bugs-on-backlog.md) accordingly.

-::: moniker range="<= tfs-2018"

 > [!TIP]
-> After you refresh a backlog or board and if you don't see bugs where you expect them, review [How backlogs and boards display hierarchical (nested) items](backlopgs/resolve-backlog-reorder-issues.md#leaf-nodes).
-Only leaf nodes of nested items appear on the Kanban or sprint taskboards.

-::: moniker-end
-::: moniker range="> tfs-2018"

-> [!TIP]
 > After you refresh a backlog or board and you don't see bugs where you expect them, review [How backlogs and boards display hierarchical (nested) items](resolve-backlog-reorder-issues.md#leaf-nodes).
 Only leaf nodes of nested items appear on sprint taskboards.

-::: moniker-end

 ## Time tracking

 Most organizations following Scrum processes use time estimates for Sprint capacity planning.
 Azure Boards tools fully support tracking time for this purpose.
 The main field used is the task Remaining Work field, which typically zeros out at the end of the sprint.

-However, other organizations require time tracking to support other purposes, such as for billing or maintaining time allocation records.
+However, some organizations require time tracking to support other purposes, such as for billing or maintaining time allocation records.
 Time values for estimated work and completed work are of interest.
-The Agile and CMMI process provide these fields&mdash;[Original Estimate, Completed Work, Remaining Work](queries/query-numeric.md#fields)&mdash;for use in tracking time.
+The Agile and CMMI processes provide these fields&mdash;[Original Estimate, Completed Work, Remaining Work](queries/query-numeric.md#fields)&mdash;for use in tracking time.
 You can use them for that purpose.
-However, Azure Boards tools provide limited native support for time tracking.
-Instead, you may want to consider using a [Marketplace extension](https://marketplace.visualstudio.com/search?term=time%20tracking&target=AzureDevOps&category=Azure%20Boards&sortBy=Relevance) to support these needs.
+However, Azure Boards provides limited native support for time tracking.
+Instead, you may want to consider using a [Marketplace extension](https://marketplace.visualstudio.com/search?term=time%20tracking&target=AzureDevOps&category=Azure%20Boards&sortBy=Relevance) to support your additional time tracking requirements.

 > [!NOTE]
 > The Original Estimate, Completed Work, Remaining Work fields were designed to support integration with Microsoft Project.
 Integration support with Microsoft Project is deprecated for Azure DevOps Server 2019 and later versions, including the cloud service.